gadmm/RFCs/rfcs/interop.md

 # Efficient out-of-heap pointer detection

-To efficiently recognise in-heap from off-heap pointers, the broad idea is to offer a small "virtual space table" of very large reserved address spaces.
+To efficiently recognise in-heap from off-heap pointers, the broad idea is to offer a small *address space map* of very large reserved address spaces.
 The address space is reserved as needed, similarly to what is done in the Go language [(details)](https://github.com/golang/go/blob/9acdc705e7d53a59b8418dd0beb570db35f7a744/src/runtime/malloc.go#L77-L99).

-The proposed implementation work is to demonstrate and implement a virtual space table for the non-multicore GC, starting from Jacques-Henri Jourdan's original approach of reserving a single contiguous virtual address space at [#6101](https://github.com/ocaml/ocaml/issues/6101).
+The proposed implementation work is to demonstrate and implement aa address space map for the non-multicore GC, starting from Jacques-Henri Jourdan's original approach of reserving a single contiguous virtual address space at [#6101](https://github.com/ocaml/ocaml/issues/6101).